SeanDictionary/NJUPT-wifi/README.md

 Replace

-account → "your account"
+1. account → "your account"

-mode → "cmcc"(移动)/"njxy"(电信)/""(校园网)
+2. mode → "cmcc"(移动)/"njxy"(电信)/""(校园网)

-password → "your password"
+3. password → "your password"

-Step: It's the time interval between two connections, default is 5 seconds.
+4. Step: It's the time interval between two connections, default is 5 seconds.

+If you want use/change other parameters please rebuild the file.

 ## Outputs